mike-unitskyi/s3repo-maven-plugin/README.md

 rebuild-repo: Usage Examples
 ============================

-NOTE: This goal does not require a project to run; *you can run it from any directory*.
+This goal can be run from any directory; it does not need a Maven project/POM to run.

 A simple example: